How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Wigs

 Protective styles are a great way to foster growth and allow hair time to repair from damage.
-Braiding your hair down will reduce styling and damage from weather or product.
-It may be hard, but it is healthier to switch to a more convenient and protective style.
+It may be hard, but wearing protective styles is healthier for your hair, and you'll be amazed at the growth.

 nicki-minaj-bob-with-bang